 -

 On the Valve Status module, E-Series Ultrasonic Plus meters with integrated valves can be both pending and one of open, partially open or closed.
 A single valve can also have any number of exceptions.
-As a result, it is normal for the total number of valves and the total number of exceptions to be different.
-Similarly, any given device might experience more than one event at a time.
-Hence, the number of events listed in an AAG health module will not always match the number of corresponding meters shown on the Monitor page.
-For example, if the Device Health module shows x-number of Endpoint Alarms, clicking the Endpoint Alarm arrow to view the corresponding meters might display less meters, because one or more meters may have multiple alarms.
+As a result, it is normal for the total number of valves and the total number of events to be different.

 Leak detected totals in the Flow Health module and Export Data Service API counts will also differ.
-That is because Flow Health module Leak detected totals only count leaks of 1 gallon or more per hour in a 24-hour period.
-Export Data Service API leak exports include meters with leaks of less than 1 gallon per hour or more of flow for 24 consecutive hours.
+That is because Flow Health module Leak detected totals only count leaks with base rates of 1 gallon or more per hour in a 24-hour period.
+Export Data Service API leak exports include meters with leaks with base rates of less than 1 gallon per hour or more of flow for 24 consecutive hours.

 How BEACON Calculates “Weekly” Usage